Thomas Truxtun: Naval service

-Because of his skills, by the time he was twenty, Truxtun had garnered command of his own vessel, Andrew Caldwell.
-Before the outbreak of the American Revolutionary War he was impressed into a Royal Navy ship and was offered a midshipman's commission, which he turned down.
+Because of his skills, by the time he was twenty, Truxtun became the sea captain of the merchantman Andrew Caldwell.
+Before the outbreak of the American Revolutionary War he was impressed onto a Royal Navy ship and was offered a midshipman's commission, which he turned down.

-After being wounded in action against an American privateer, he decided never to fight against his countrymen again.
-He then operated as a U.S. privateer during the American Revolutionary War, commanding several ships: Congress, Independence, Mars, and St. James.
-Truxtun captured several British ships during the conflict, and was never once defeated himself.
+After being wounded in action against an American privateer, he left the navy and joined the Patriot cause.
+He then operated as an American privateer during the American Revolutionary War, commanding several ships: Congress, Independence, Mars, and St. James.
+Truxtun captured several British ships during the conflict.

 After the war he returned to the merchant marine, with a high reputation as a seaman.
 He was the author of a treatise on longitude and latitude, of a "System of masting a 44-gun frigate," and was an advocate for the foundation of a national navy.
 He remained in the marine for 12 years.
 In 1786 he commanded Canton, operating from Philadelphia, one of the first American ships to engage in trade with China.
 When the United States Navy was reconstituted in 1798 he was one of the original corps of six captains.